cuiter/aicourse/README.md

 The normal equation method can fail on some datasets because singular value decomposition (SVD) is not implemented for calculating the pseudo-inverse.

+Polynomial regression is implemented by letting the user pass a transformation function which transforms the input into the inputs used by the learning algorithm.

+## Lecture 5-7

+Logistic regression in both single-classification and one-vs-all are implemented.
+Regularization is implemented on all methods, though I am not certain whether the logistic regression regularization methods are correct.